EnterpriseDB/repmgr/README.md

     To show database connection errors when polling nodes, run the command in `--verbose` mode.

+    The `cluster show` command now accepts the optional parameter `--csv`, which outputs the replication cluster's status in a simple CSV format, suitable for parsing by scripts:

+        $ repmgr -f /etc/repmgr.conf cluster show --csv 1,-1
+        2,0
+        3,1

+    The first column is the node's ID, and the second column represents the node's status (0 = master, 1 = standby, -1 = failed).

 * `cluster cleanup`

     Purges monitoring history from the `repl_monitor` table to prevent excessive